 Located along the picturesque shoreline between West Palm Beach to the north and Fort Lauderdale and Miami to the south, less than 30 miles from 2 international airports, Boca Raton is one of the most popular, and certainly the most beautiful towns in South East Florida.
 Its charming small town personality and appealing Mediterranean Revival architecture enchants visitors and residents alike.
 Thousands of acres of parks and miles of hiking paths provide an abundance of semi-tropical flora and fauna.
 Central Boca contains the worlds’s finest shopping in the Town Center Mall.
 In addition Boca is comprised of three universities, 46 parks, three libraries, three public golf courses, many excellent kosher restaurants, and TWO amazing, newly renovated, and expanded kosher marketplaces; Aroma (famous for years in its location in Davie-just outside of Hollywood), and The Grove (formerly known as The Kosher Market), all less than 10 miles to the fantastic beach that stretches over 4 miles.
 As an added bonus, Florida residents pay no state income tax.

 Boca Raton, known to be among the loveliest towns in all of Florida, has an Orthodox population that is one of the fastest growing Torah driven communities in the entire United States.
-Now comprised of tens of thousands of members, the Orthodox community in Boca Raton currently includes NINE different Orthodox Synagogues.
+Now comprised of many thousands of members, the Orthodox community in Boca Raton currently includes over a dozen different Orthodox Synagogues.
 As unique as each Shul is, they all share one common goal: To inspire and welcome individuals and growing families of all ages, backgrounds, levels of education and observance.
-In addition, there are three different Jewish school systems with a total student population of well over a thousand children.
+In addition, there are five different Jewish educational systems with a total student population of well over a thousand children.
 PLEASE REFER TO THE ERUV MAPS AT THE END OF THIS ARTICLE TO BETTER UNDERSTAND THE LOCATIONS OF THE VARIOUS ORTHODOX COMMUNITIES.

 1 The Boca Jewish Center also known as Shaaray Tefilla or previously; The Shul By The Grove is a warm, welcoming, diverse, and engaging Modern Orthodox Synagogue, truly one of a kind, uniquely uncompromising in its focus on services and excellence to its members.
-Under the inspirational and charismatic guidance of Rabbi Yaakov Gibber, the synagogue has been growing exponentially both in size and stature.
-Started only seven years ago with a handful of members, The Boca Jewish Center now has a membership of more than 130 families and young singles, More than 85% of the congregants are full time residents.
+Under the inspirational and charismatic guidance of Rabbi Yaakov and Rebbetzin Jennifer Gibber, the synagogue has been growing exponentially both in size and stature.
+Started only seven years ago with a handful of members, The Boca Jewish Center now has a membership of almost 300 families and young singles, More than 85% of the congregants are full time residents.
 There are three daily Minyonim as well as several weekly shiurim for both men and women.
-Every Shabbat they have youth programs to supplement the regular Sabbath services.
+Every Shabbat morning they have four minyanim and youth programs to supplement the regular Sabbath services.
 A video from The Boca Jewish Center along with additional information can be found below.
 FOR MORE INFORMATION ABOUT THE BOCA JEWISH CENTER, PLEASE CLICK THE LINK AT THE END OF THE ARTICLE.

 BOCA RATON SYNAGOGUE